Kaizen86/Python-Discord-Bot/README.md

 These commands are intended for the bot owners.
 Accessing them will send a warning to the owner.
 	Shutdown the bot.
 	>shutdown
+	Attempts to update the bot's nickname on a server.
+Leave empty to reset to nothing.
+	>nickname <new name>
 	Execute a shell command on the host computer.
 	>execute <shell command>
 ```